Differentially Private Dual Gradient Tracking for Distributed Resource Allocation: Preliminaries and Problem Statement

 \begin{definition} ($\epsilon$-DP) For a given $\epsilon > 0$, a randomized iterative algorithm $\mathcal{R}$ solving~\eqref{eq: problem} is $\epsilon$-DP if for any two $\delta$-adjacent resource allocation problems $\mathcal{P}$ and $\mathcal{P}^{\prime}$, any set of observation sequences $\mathcal{O} \subseteq \emph{Range}(\mathcal{R})$\footnote{$\text{Range}(\mathcal{R})$ denotes the set of all possible observation sequences under the algorithm $\mathcal{R}$.} and any initial state $v_{0}$, it holds that

-where the probability is over the randomness introduced in each iteration of the algorithm. \end{definition} Definition~\ref{defn: DP} specifies that a randomized algorithm $\mathcal{R}(\cdot)$ preserves $\epsilon$-DP by ensuring small differentiation in output probabilities for two $\delta$-adjacent RA problems.
-Additionally, $\epsilon$ is commonly referred to as the privacy budget or privacy loss since a small $\epsilon$ indicates the challenge for an eavesdropper to distinguish between two sets of cost functions with high probability based on observed data.
-However, in many existing works~\cite{chen2023differentially, wang2022quantization, chen2022fundamental}, a finite cumulative privacy budget is obtained only over a finite number of iterations.
-As time goes by, despite nearing optimal points, the privacy will eventually be compromised.
-Therefore, we meticulously design the step size and noise parameters to preserve privacy.
+where the probability is over the randomness introduced in each iteration of the algorithm. \end{definition} Definition~\ref{defn: DP} defines $\epsilon$-differential privacy (DP) for a randomized algorithm $\mathcal{R}(\cdot)$, ensuring minimal differentiation in output probabilities for two $\delta$-adjacent RA problems.
+Here, $\epsilon$ represents the privacy budget or loss, with smaller values making it harder for an eavesdropper to distinguish between two sets of cost functions based on observed data.
+However, in many existing works~(\cite{chen2023differentially, wang2022quantization, chen2022fundamental}), a finite cumulative privacy budget is only achieved over a limited number of iterations.
+As iterations increase, even if the solution nears optimal, privacy may eventually be compromised.
+Thus, we carefully design the step size and noise parameters to preserve privacy.